DEBORAPIVATTO/DEBORAPIVATTO/README.md

 I specialize in transforming raw data into actionable insights that support strategic decision-making, using tools such as Python, SQL, Tableau, and Power BI.

-My background in healthcare provides strong domain knowledge in:
+My background in healthcare provides strong domain knowledge in: healthcare operations, inventory management, customer behavior, risk analysis, data-driven decision making.

-healthcare operations

-inventory management

-customer behavior

-risk analysis

-data-driven decision making

 I am particularly interested in Healthcare Analytics, Business Intelligence, and Product/Data Analytics, and I am open to remote global opportunities.